canjs/canjs/component/component.md

 @param {can.stache.key} [ATTR-VALUE] If the attribute value is not wrapped with `{}`, the string value of the attribute will be set on the component's viewModel.

+@signature `< TAG [ATTR-NAME=KEY|ATTR-VALUE] >`

+Create an instance of a component on a particular tag in a [can.mustache] template.

+@param {String} TAG An HTML tag name that matches the [can.Component::tag tag] property of the component.

+@param {String} ATTR-NAME An HTML attribute name.
+Any attribute name is valid.
+Any attributes added to the element are added as properties to the component's [can.Component::viewModel viewModel].

+@param {can.mustache.key} [ATTR-VALUE] Specifies the value of a property passed to the component instance's [can.Component::viewModel viewModel].
+By default `ATTR-VALUE` values are looked up in the [can.view.viewModel can.mustache viewModel].
+If the string value of the `ATTR-NAME` is desired, this can be specified like:

+    ATTR-NAME: "@"

+@param {can.mustache.key} [KEY] Specifies the value of a property passed to the component instance's [can.Component::viewModel viewModel] that will be looked up in the [can.view.Scope can.stache scope].

 @body